 Master of Arts in Teaching.
 Secondary Education 9-12.
-Mathematics Specialty Area.
-Thesis Option

-Must be "licensure-only" students who already have a degree and/or "lateral entry" teachers who are seeking secondary teacher licensure.
+Mathematics specialty Area.
+Thesis Option Program Requirements Credits Total Credit Hours 45.0 Must be "licensure-only" students who already have a baccalaureate degree and/or "lateral entry" teachers who are seeking secondary teacher licensure.
 Students enrolling in the M.A.T. program must select one subject specialty area.
 Students may have to take additional undergraduate subject area coursework in order to meet licensure requirements.
 Students are required to remove academic area deficiencies prior to enrollment in the graduate methods course and internship.
-Students should see their advisors or the Chair of the Department for further information.
-Prerequisite Specialty Area course requirements and the PRAXIS II requirement for the Specialty Area should be completed prior to applying for the "A" level license in Secondary Education.
+Baccalaureate degree from an accredited college or university.
+Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
+Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
+Prerequisite specialty area course requirements and the PRAXIS II requirement for the specialty area should be completed prior to applying for the "A" level license in Secondary Education.
 Courses required for each individual are determined by comparing transcripts of previous college course work with the list of specialty area requirements for the "A" level license.
 See advisor or Middle Grades, Secondary & Special Education Department Chair for evaluation of these courses.
-Upon completion of the program, students are recommended for "M" level licensure in the appropriate subject area.
-Participants should make application for "A" level licensure recommendation through the Office of Teacher Education.

-EDUC 697 is a supervised internship and requires placement in the public schools.
-The student must contact the Director of Teacher Education, advisor, and Department Chair of MGSS the semester prior to enrolling in this course for placement in the public EDUC 697 constitutes Student Teaching and requires admission prior to registration.
-EDUC 610 And EDUC 644 And Choose one of the following: EDUC 620 Or EDUC 630 And Choose one of the following: EDUC 614 Or EDUC 615 And EDUC 697

-EDUC 690 is the prerequisite for EDUC 698 and must be one of first 6 semester hours earned.
-READ 552 And EDUC 690

-MATH 504 And MATH 507 And MATH 541 And STAT 562 And Choose one of the following sequences: MATH 511 And MATH 612 Or MATH 521 And MATH 621

-10061 Mathematics: Content Knowledge Required.
+Prerequisite Specialty Area Course Requirements 15.0 EDUC 697 is a supervised internship and requires placement in the public schools.
+The student must contact the Director of Teacher Education, advisor, and Department Chair of MGSS the semester prior to enrolling in this course for placement in the public schools.
+EDUC 697 constitutes Student Teaching and requires admission prior to registration.
+EDUC 610 And EDUC 644 And Choose one of the following: EDUC 620 Or EDUC 630 And Choose one of the following: EDUC 614 Or EDUC 615 And EDUC 697 Professional Education Courses 6.0 EDUC 690 is the prerequisite for EDUC 698 and must be one of first 6 semester hours earned.
+READ 552 And EDUC 690 Specialization Area Credits 18.0 MATH 504 And MATH 507 And MATH 541 And STAT 562 And Choose one of the following sequences: MATH 511 And MATH 612 Or MATH 521 And MATH 621 Product of Learning 6.0 EDUC 699 PRAXIS Requirement 10061 Mathematics: Content Knowledge Required.
 30065 Mathematics: Pedagogy No more than 12 semester hours to be counted toward the degree may be completed prior to formal admission to the MAT degree program.

 Master of Arts in Teaching.
 Secondary Education 9-12.
-Political Science Specialty Area.
+Political Science specialty Area.

 Project-Portfolio Option

+Program Requirements Credits

+Total Credit Hours 45.0